oxylabs/hashtag-scraper/README.md

   ]
 }
 ```
-With our Hashtag Scraper, you can effortlessly pull public data from any Hashtag social media post.
-Collect the necessary data such as likes, comments, shares, or post contents, to examine social media trends and get ahead of your competitors.
+With our Hashtag Scraper, you can effortlessly pull hashtags from any post.
+Collect the necessary data such as likes, comments, shares along with hashtags to examine social media trends and get ahead of your competitors.
 If you need any assistance, our support team is readily available via live chat or you can email us at hello@oxylabs.io.